marten-soderquist/git-cheatsheet/git-cheatsheet.md

 ### Branches
 Always do work on a separate branch.
 This keeps your work separate from others.

-To create a new branch and swithc to it use `git checkout -b <new branch name>`
+To create a new branch and switch to it use `git checkout -b <new branch name>`

 To see what branches you have use `git branch`